jeandamore/smartappandroid/README.md

 ```
 It will compile the app, install it on your device, and run it

+Note - if you receive this error: "Failure [INSTALL_PARSE_FAILED_INCONSISTENT_CERTIFICATES]" you will need to ask JR or Sarah for their signing key and replace yours with it.
+It is located in the debug.keystore file in the ~/.android directory.

 *On the emulator*

 1. To create a new Android Virtual Device (AVD), you need to launch the AVD manager